What should I feed my horse?

 By eliminating as many synthetic ingredients as possible you will be on your way to better more balanced nutrition for your horse.

 Start by, looking at your ingredient lists now and count the number of ingredients ending in “ate” and “ide”.
 This is the simplest way to promote health and clean your horse’s diet.

 From this simple exercise and action, you’ll be amazed at how drastically your horse’s overall health will improve.
 Because a clean diet is crucial to fueling your horse with energy and the nutrients they need to maintain, regain, or restore vitality and longevity.

 Other Resources for Study

-If these approaches were effective the amount of diseases and health conditions in horses wouldn't be drastically on the rise.
-Metabolic syndromes, digestive issues, allergy triggers, and respiratory concerns are not declining regardless of what “complete and balanced” diet it taught.
+If these approaches were effective the number of diseases and health conditions in horses wouldn’t be drastically on the rise.
+Metabolic syndromes, digestive issues, allergy triggers, and respiratory concerns are not declining regardless of what “complete and balanced” diet is taught.

 My vision and mission is to change that.
 By empowering you as the horse owner in caring for your horse based upon their specific needs and preferences.
 Inside, my Horse Health Hub online resource you get access to The Ultimate Guide To Equine Nutrition, my simple and effective approach to nutrition that will support your horse’s health and likely save you hundreds of dollars over the lifetime of your horse.

 Don’t Unknowingly Create Dangerous Horse Health Risk –

 If your horse isn’t greeting you at the gate, is resistant or dull to your cues, or is experiencing negative health conditions… It isn’t your fault.
 And contrary to what some vets and equine professionals might lead you to believe, it certainly isn’t normal!